lexDAO/open-ai/README.md

 ## Important Notes
 Any of the scripts will require the definition of variables within them.
 Just a word of caution as you start trying to deploy them in your environment.

+It is also highly recommended you spin up a virtualenv to run these scripts.

 # Design
 This application set works in three phases.
 All of these phases are initially seeded by the recorded video and audio from live sessions.
 It is worth noting that I have included the iterations of these scripts so that it is clear how they have been calibrated and what changed over time.